vasuskimo/discoh/README.md

 - peer_ip=discoh223.acmedddd.com
 - host_port=7654
 - peer_port=7654
-5. Run from the terminal the following: discoh --config config.txt --type directory
+5. Run from the terminal the following: discoh --config config.txt

 ## Tokens
 1. In order to prevent stale content, a discoh instance gives a lease to a client to set data back into the cache when that client experiences a cache miss.